 According to studies, it can manage and lower symptoms of this chronic condition, and this includes hormone irregularities, insulin resistance, eye disorders, heart complications, blood vessel damage, and kidney damage.

 This eating plan can help us to balance our blood glucose and see fast results.
 Into every meal opt to get a lot of fiber, clean protein, and healthy fats.

-We can try following these 3 days of the plan, and as going forward, we can make a combination of the foods from the list.
-We should review step 5 and see the list of foods we should be eating, and we can incorporate those foods in our usual diet.
+We can try following these 3 days of the plan and going forward, we can make a combination of the foods from the list.
+We should review step 5 and see the list of foods we should be eating, and we can incorporate those foods into our usual diet.

-At first, this might look like a great change, but with time, we will start to notice all the positive effects on our body.
+At first, this might look like a great change, but with time, we will start to notice all the positive effects on our bodies.

 Therefore, we need to stick to foods with low GI.
 Those foods are raw pastured dairy, non-starchy vegetables, wild-caught fish, stone fruits, berries, eggs, nuts, organic meat, seeds, coconut, and avocados.